juzzrespecter/42cc-ft_server/README.md

 # ft_server
-Part of 42 common-core cursus: introduction to Docker and system administration.
+Part of 42 common-core cursus: introduction to Docker and system administration.<br/>
 This project consists on installing, using Docker, a complete web server on a container ready to work, running Wordpress, phpMyAdmin and a SQL database with nginx.
 ## Installing the server
 To build and set up the server: